bowLam/bowLam/README.md

 - 👋 Hi, I’m @bowLam
-- 👀 I’m interested in Data Analysis
+- 👀 Just a nerd in Data Analysis/Data Science, below are the projects I involved so far.
-- 🌱 I’m currently learning Data Science with Economic Data in my program
+- 🌱 Msc Economics
 - 📫 u3587059@connect.hku.hk

 <!---